 Field Guide Book

-Choose guide you are comfortable using and that are a good size for guide use, without being bulky or over whelming for your luggage.
+Choose guide book you are comfortable with and without being bulky or over whelming for your luggage.
 You may need several different guides depending on the length of your trip and the number of destinations.
-You can also download the necessary guide book then use on your phone since the world is going digital, in this way you can avoid carrying bulky stuff.
+You can also download the necessary guide book then use on your phone.
+Since the world is going digital, in this way you can avoid carrying bulky stuff.